mesalock-linux/mesalock-distro/README.md

 ## Building

-Currently, MesaLock Linux is provided in live ISO and rootfs.
-The live ISO image can be used to create a bootable live USB, or boot in a Virtual Machine.
-The rootfs can be used as the root images of a container.
+Currently, MesaLock Linux is provided in two versions: live ISO and rootfs.
+The live ISO image can be used to create a bootable live USB, or boot in a virtual machine.
+The rootfs (i.e., root file system) can be used as a minimal root image for a container.

 ### Requirements